 The changes introduced by this bill will only apply to claims for unemployment compensation benefits filed with the Texas Workforce Commission on or after January 1, 2026.
-Claims filed before this date will continue to be governed by the existing law in effect at the time of filing.
+Claims filed before this effective date will continue to be governed by the existing law in effect at the time of filing.
 The bill received unanimous support in both the House and Senate, indicating broad legislative agreement on the proposed changes.

 Statutes affected: